thoughtworks-jumpstart/jumpstart/javascript/asynchronous-javascript/callback-hell.md

 ## Callbacks as Event Handlers

-In the previous section on Javascript Event Loop, you see how the event handlers can be used to process events when they are ready \(e.g. when a user clicks a button on browser page, or the operating system notifies Javascript engine that a file is ready to be read\).
+In the previous section on JavaScript Event Loop, you see how the event handlers can be used to process events when they are ready \(e.g. when a user clicks a button on browser page, or the operating system notifies JavaScript engine that a file is ready to be read\).

 One typical way to implement event handlers is through **Callbacks**.